AshenGaming/potentia-reborn/ISSUE_TEMPLATE.md

 #### Additional Information:

 Can you upload a gif or image to show your issue?
 If yes, post it below (note: you can use Markdown formatting here).
+Use https://hastebin.com for upload crash logs.

 ____
 #### Versions: